SupunPrabodha/Tic-Tac-Toe-Game/README.md

 # Tic Tac Toe Game 🎮

-A simple console-based Tic Tac Toe game written in C. Play against the computer in a fun and straightforward game experience!
+A simple console-based Tic Tac Toe game written in **C**.
+Play against the computer in a fun and straightforward game experience!

 ## Features
 - **Player vs. Computer Mode**: Compete against the computer with randomly generated moves.